 Hillel Colorado Professional Staff Members

-Daniel Bennett - Executive Director
+Daniel W. Bennett

 In June 2009, Daniel completed a 12-year position as President & CEO of the Colorado Agency for Jewish Education (CAJE); for the previous nine years, he had been director of education at two large Denver synagogues – where he spearheaded the development of youth, family, and adult education programs while publishing, lecturing, and leading students and families with vision and passion.
-Daniel has led Israel group trips for students and adults, and was honored to serve Oak Tree Foundation in Denver for nearly a decade as philanthropic advisor.
+Daniel has led numerous Israel group trips for students and adults, and was honored to serve Oak Tree Foundation in Denver for nearly a decade as philanthropic advisor.

 Linda’s interest in Jewish community work started with the writing of her book, Paper Plates: When Part of Your Family Keeps Kosher.
 Linda had started her journalism career as an editor at Scott, Foresman, a textbook publisher in Illinois.
 Then, for twenty years, Linda worked as a writer/columnist for the Boulder Daily Camera.
 Linda’s book was finished in 1999 and that exploration of Jewish community led to Linda becoming the Executive Director of the Boulder JCC, from its inception in 2000 to 2010, when Linda retired.

 During the course of Linda's 10-year tenure at the JCC, she managed an annual budget of $1 million plus, supervised 25 part-time staff members, oversaw program elements including a large preschool, diverse adult education classes, activities for children, older adult and Israel programming, and community health initiatives.
 Linda managed the annual fundraising, created alliances with Jewish agencies and funders, and helped launch a $25 million capital campaign.